-- 1. Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Master's Thesis only after obtaining at least 30 EC among which the course Big Data, Small Data and at least one course of the themes Interconnectedness of Diversity and Inclusion OR Governance of Care and Welfare; - Master's Thesis only after participation in Writing a Research Proposal and Writing a Scientific Paper.
+- 1. The following educational units cannot be participated in until the following sequential requirements are met: - Master's Thesis only after obtaining at least 30 EC among which the course Big Data, Small Data and at least one course which is given in period 4 of the first year; - Master's Thesis only after participation in Writing a Research Proposal and Writing a Scientific Paper.